geotrev/undernet/app/docs/css.md

 ### Variables

-All Sass variable names are constructed with the pattern of `grouping-noun-property-value-state`. `grouping` is the only piece consistent in every variable, with a combination of the rest, and always in the correct order.
+All Sass variables have names with a pattern of: `grouping-noun-property-value-state`. `grouping` is the only piece consistent in every variable, with a combination of the rest, and always in the same order.

 Here's a few examples: